Bamf: Earth-616

-Late, in the first Nightcrawler limited series in 1985, Nightcrawler is sent to another universe that is identical to Kitty's fairy tale, where he encounters the Bamfs, including the heroic Bamf from Kitty's tale.
+In the 1985 miniseries Nightcrawler, Nightcrawler is sent to another universe identical to Kitty's fairy tale, where he encounters the Bamfs.
 Nightcrawler discovers that female Bamfs differ from the males in that they are taller, resembling female versions of himself.
-The male Bamfs are lecherous, flirtatious, and skirt-chasing, making them rather tiring company in the presence of attractive females.
+The male Bamfs are lecherous, flirtatious, and skirt-chasing, making them rather tiring company in the presence of females.